On Positive Geometry and Scattering Forms for Matter Particles: ``Color is Kinematics" for (Anti-)Fundamental States

+Since the term proportion to $d\log(\Lambda)$ is a scalar, there is no need to pull it back to any subspace.
+We simply find that projectivity implies the BCJ relation,

+This argument generalizes to larger $n$.
+We now turn to generalizations of the above arguments for theories with flavor. \\ We first discuss the scattering forms where all $\mathfrak{f}$-$\mathfrak{af}$ pairs have different flavor.
+Unlike the adjoint case, the (anti-)fundamental scattering form~\eqref{scatterinfoss} with $k>1$ distinct flavor $\mathfrak{f}$-$\mathfrak{af}$ pairs cannot be projective, in either $\mathcal{K}_{n}^{\star}$ or $\mathcal{K}_{n}^{k}$, even if the kinematic numerators obey color-kinematic duality.
+This is obvious already at four-points.
+A generic $k=2, \ n=4$ scattering form takes the form,

-which clearly cannot be invariant under a local GL($1$) transform.
-However, if all ($\mathfrak{a}$)$\mathfrak{f}$ states transform in the same flavor representation, the scattering form is projective.
+which clearly cannot be invariant under a local GL($1$) transform \footnote{Importantly, the lack of projectivity of the scattering form does not imply that the flavored scattering amplitudes do not obey color-kinematics duality, as seen in \cite{Brown:2018wss, Johansson:2015oia}.
+Given a flavored scattering amplitude with color-factors, one can still replace the color-factors with kinematic numerator factors to find the corresponding amplitude in some gravitational theory:

+}.
+The flavored scattering form's lack of projectivity under GL($1$) transformation in $\mathcal{K}_{n}^{k}$ implies that the flavored scattering forms do not obey generic BCJ relations.
+Unlike the $k=0$ scattering forms, the term proportional to $d\log(\Lambda)$ does not vanish for generic GL($1$) transformation.
+However, although the flavored scattering forms do not obey all BCJ relations, they do obey some BCJ relations when $n>2k$:

+where $n$ is restricted to an $\mathfrak{adj}$ state.
+We suspect that flavored scattering forms should obey a weaker condition than projectivity which is equivalent to eq.~\eqref{equationsss}. \\ We now turn to the case where $\mathfrak{f}$-$\mathfrak{af}$ pairs states transform in the same flavor representation.
+Although we have not studied the positive geometry of these scalar amplitudes, their scattering forms are interesting enough to bear mentioning.
+We will focus on projectivity of the scattering form in $\mathcal{K}_{n}^{\star}$.
+Interestingly, if all ($\mathfrak{a}$)$\mathfrak{f}$ states transform in the same flavor representation, the scattering form is projective.
 Consider the four-point example again, except now all states transform in the same flavor representation:

 The $\mathfrak{f}$-$\mathfrak{af}$ pairs $A$ and $B$ now have the same flavor so $s_{\underline{A}\bar{B}}$ is not forbidden by flavor conservation.
 Under a local GL($1$) transformation, the scattering form transforms as